Key takeaways

 University of Hartford — best overall

-The University of Hartford offers a BA in Criminal Justice, which is an ideal program for students who hope to make community development and services a part of their career trajectory.
-Moreover, the program is going to equip students with essential skills such as critical thinking and analytical capabilities.
+The Bachelor of Arts in Criminal Justice from the University of Hartford is an excellent option, particularly for students wishing to make community development and services a part of their career trajectory.
+Moreover, the program aims to equip students with the essential skills required for a successful career.
+These include critical thinking and analytical capabilities.

-Additionally, Univeristy of Hartfod is a private college, known for its extremely low student-to-faculty ratio of just 8:1.
+This private college has an extremely low student-to-faculty ratio of just 8:1.
 Moreover, it has an acceptance rate of 83%, and offers a vibrant campus life.
 It has more than 53 sports teams and numerous housing options.

 Location: